Tazaf/ionicitude/README.md

 ## Known bugs

-Please, be advised that there are actually some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
+Please, be advised that there are some awkwards bugs on Android regarding the back button handling from within an AR View, and the user location tracking lifecycle.
 If you encouter them, please do not raise an issue here but go either on the [Github Wikitude repo](http://github.com/Wikitude/wikitude-cordova-plugin/issues) or on the [Wikitude Developer Forum](http://www.wikitude.com/developer/developer-forum) (you'll need to register).

 # Installing Ionicitude
-OK !
+OK :ok_hand: !
 Now that we have successfully installed the cordova Wikitude plugin (right?), let's use it with Ionicitude.
 To install Ionicitude, you have two choices.

 ## With `ionic add`

-From within you app's directory, type:
+From within your app's root directory, type:

 `ionic add tazaf/ionicitude`